shayanfp/shayanweb-admin-fontchanger/readme.txt

 = Does this plugin also change the Elementor Editor font? =

 Yes!!
-In the latest version of ShayanWeb Admin FontChanger, you can design your website with Elementor and feel really comfortable!
+In the latest versions of ShayanWeb Admin FontChanger, you can design your website using Elementor and feel really comfortable!

 = Is there any options to disable Elementor or WordPress font changer? =

 Yes!
 We have added options for this.
 Go to "Settings" and find "ShayanWeb FontChanger".
 From there, you can disable Elementor, WordPress or classic editor font changer and you can also choose another font for your website admin!!

+= How can I change my WordPress theme font as well? =

+Well, we highly recommand you to use your WordPress theme settings to do that.
+But if your current WordPress theme does not provide this feature, you can use the setting that we have put in the theme options panel.

 == Screenshots ==

 1. How does wordpress looks like after installing this plugin

 == Changelog ==

+= 1.7 - 2023-08-09 =
+* Ajax for saving the options!
+(Without reloading the page)
+* Compatible with WordPress 6.3
+* Adding the Sahel font, as users suggested!
+* Changing the notices

 = 1.6 - 2023-05-15 =
 * Change wp-login.php font (+setting to turn it on/off)